rexgarland/markdown-plan/README.md

 ... = 1 week
 ```

-Time measurements are simplified with the following syntax:
+Time measurements are restricted to strings of the following characters:
 ```
 h = 1 hour
 a = 4 hours